TEST &

 IV Substance Equipment:

-People who inject substances are also more at risk for Hepatitis C, a liver infection caused by the hepatitis C virus.
-Today, most people become infected with hepatitis C by sharing needles or other equipment used to inject drugs.
+Using IV substances can put you more at risk for both HIV and hepatitis C (hep C), a liver infection caused by the hepatitis C virus.
+Today, most people become infected with hep C by sharing needles or other equipment used to inject drugs.
 Consider adding a hepatitis C test when you get tested for HIV.
 Click on the link to learn more about hepatitis C.

 HRSA DISCLAIMER